jjyr/godwoken-original/docs/design.md

 Godwoken is an experimental optimistic rollup implementation to provide a generalized account-based programming layer upon Nervos CKB.

-We mainly solve two problems: scalability and aggregation.

-Godwoken applies optimistic rollup architecture to promise scalability, the godwoken transactions designed to be light-weight than the layer-1 transaction; it takes less size and does not perform on-chain verification.

-Blockchains use the UTXO-like model naturally depend on off-chain aggregation.
-Godwoken supports aggregation by providing an account-based model; it's quite useful for many scenarios.
-For example: If we design a decentralized mining pool on CKB, the big problem is to split the rewards to miners every block; depends on the number of miners, the reward transaction size is enormous(think about hundred to thousands of outputs).
-Since CKB required at least 41 CKB to hold a cell (61 CKB for a cell with secp256k1 lock), the implementation is even more complicated.
-By building such a decentralized mining pool upon an account-based model like Godwoken, we can transfer money to thousands of miners with tx size still small, and get over the 41 CKB transfer limitation.

 > Many people reference rollup as layer-1.5, layer-2, or even layer-1(by trust-level).
 This document references the optimistic rollup as layer-1.5 to distinguish it with layer-1.

 > Since we are still WIP, this document may not accurately reflect every detail in the current project.
 But the core idea described in this document should be stable.

+We try to solve two problems: scalability and aggregation.

+### Scalability

+Godwoken applies optimistic rollup architecture to promise scalability, the godwoken transactions designed to be light-weight than the layer-1 transaction; it takes less size and does not perform on-chain verification.

+### Aggregation

+Aggregation is hard on a UTXO-like chain, For example:

+    * Voting
+    * Randao
+    * Decentralized Oracle
+    * ... any other contracts that need aggregated result

+In a UTXO-like model, it naturally depends on the off-chain actor to aggregate the result; in CKB, we can perform the voting in separate cells and use an off-chain actor to submit the final result, but unfortunately, it's hard to verify the final result in an on-chain contract.

+Godwoken supports aggregation by providing an account programming layer upon cell model; Instead of verifies cells' state, a Godwoken contract verifies the state of a set of accounts that involved in the transaction.

+Godwoken contract shares the same tech stack with the native CKB contract.
+The only difference is that Godwoken abstract state of cells into accounts, the contract only cares about accounts, and the Godwoken handle the logic to mapping the account state to layer-1 cells.

 ## Architecture

-As an optimistic rollup solution, Godwoken composite by the following parts:
+Godwoken composited by the following parts:

+### On-chain

-* Main contract - a contract deployed on CKB, which maintains a global state.
+* Main contract - a type script maintains the global state of all accounts and all blocks(layer-1.5).
+* Challenge contract - a type script that handles challenge requests.

+### Off-chain

-* Aggregator - an off-chain program that packs off-chain transactions into layer 1.5 block and submits the block to the main contract regularly.
+* Aggregator - an off-chain program that collects layer-1.5 transactions and submits layer-1.5 blocks to the main contract regularly.
-* Validator - an off-chain program that continuously watches the contract state, when found an invalided block is submitted, validator sends an invalid block request to revert the block and get a reward.
+* Validator - an off-chain program that continuously watches the two contracts.
+The validator sends a challenge request when an invalid block is submitted and sends an invalid challenge request when a wrong challenge request is submitted.

 Usually, an aggregator is also a validator.

 ## Layer 1.5 structures